-The Poetry Society is working with a wide range of partner organisations to mark the centenary from 2014 to 2018, by commissioning new work from contemporary poets and artists, and producing events and resources which explore the war through its poetry.
-Most recently, we have commissioned a new filmpoem of ‘The Big Push’ by john Glenday to commemorate the centenary of the Battle of Somme, which took place 1 July 1916, available to watch above.
+The Poetry Society worked with a wide range of partner organisations to mark the centenary from 2014 to 2018, by commissioning new work from contemporary poets and artists, and producing events and resources which explore the war through its poetry.
+We commissioned a new filmpoem of ‘The Big Push’ by John Glenday to commemorate the centenary of the Battle of Somme, which took place 1 July 1916, available to watch above.

 The First World War defined the early history of The Poetry Society.
 Our magazine, The Poetry Review was founded in 1912, and throughout the war years its pages were dominated by poems described as “directly influenced by the heavy pressure of current events.”
 Several of the best-known poems of the war were first published here, such as Thomas Hardy’s Men Who March Away.
 Contributors included Rupert Brooke, Leslie Coulson, Will Streets, Julian Grenfell and Marian Allen.